aerosol/anxibits/_posts/2015-01-26-uncommon-things-for-common-tests.md

 title: "Uncommon Things for Common Tests"
 ---

-As far as the Erlang testing tyranny goes, here are some snippets I've collected over the years with the great help of my teammates.
-Shout out to the Regulators crew, you know how we do.
-All of this falls into the "sh*t is difficult to google" category.
+As far as the Erlang testing goes, here are some snippets I've collected over the years with the great help of my teammates (shout out to the Regulators crew!).

 ## First things first